You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 A dementia diagnosis doesn’t mean holidays are now off the table.
 In fact, you may be surprised just how many options are on offer for those living with the condition.
 Flying with someone living with dementia might seem challenging, but there are ways to lessen the stress for everyone.
 Alternatively, there are plenty of great holidays in the UK for those living with dementia.

 MindforYou offers supported holidays for people living with dementia and carers, as does Revitalise.
 But for longer breaks, look at the work being done by organisations such as Dementia Adventure – a charity offering everything from canal boating to fell walking.

 If you’d personally like to build your confidence up around taking an older person out and about, an organised group could be a good way to start.
 The Alzheimer’s Society and a number of other dementia organisations run special groups designed for family members who know someone with dementia.

 And if you just need a few extra ideas, the Care and Connect app can help you to find places that are dementia friendly.
 You’ll find heaps of reviews to advise on the ins and outs of a variety of different activities.

 Key things to consider

 We’re the UK’s leading live-in care provider.
-Our carers will move in with your loved one and offer the support they need to live an independent and fulfilling lifestyle both in their home and beyond.
+An Elder-approved carer will move in with an older person and offer the support they need to live an independent and fulfilling lifestyle both in their home and beyond.

 That’s why, when you get in touch, we take our time to get to know your loved one.
 We’ll find out where they like to go and what they like to do, and what sort of trips they might want to go on.
 And we’ll handpick a carer who shares their passions, who will take them to see the things they want to see and visit the people they want to visit.

-In short, you’ll can rest easy knowing they’re still getting out and about, while receiving the highest quality of care possible.
+In short, you can rest easy knowing they’re still getting out and about, while receiving the highest quality of care possible.